LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 Their goal is to explore the dungeon, battle the horrors within, gather as much gold and gems as possible, and escape to tell the tale.
-The dungeon of the campaign mode game consists of 10 levels and each level consists of large number of tiles.
-The basic tiles are as follows.
+The dungeon of the campaign mode game consists of 10 levels and each level consists of a large number of tiles.
+The basic tile kinds are as follows.

                dungeon terrain type               on-screen symbol
                floor                              .